AdobeDocs/analytics.en/help/implement/vars/plugins/getpercentpageviewed.md

 ## Use the getPercentPageViewed plug-in with AppMeasurement and Launch custom code editor

-The `s.getPercentPageViewed()` plugin returns nothing.
+The `s.getPercentPageViewed()` method returns nothing.
 Instead, it sets the following variables within the AppMeasurement object:

 * `s._ppvPreviousPage`: The name of the previous page viewed.
 Final measurements are not available until an new page loads.
 * `s._ppvHighestPercentViewed`: The furthest point that the visitor scrolled down on the previous page.
 If the visitor scrolled to the very bottom of the page, this value is `100`.
 If there is not enough content on a page to allow scrolling, this value is `100`.